ThreePointFourteenFifteen/Pico/README.md

 # Pico

-Simple two-way serial between Raspberry Pi Pico and any Pi or PC without additional hardware:
+Simple two-way serial communication between a Raspberry Pi Pico and any Pi or PC without additional hardware:

 Raspbery Pi Pico code demonstrating USB serial communication.
 It's nothing fancy.
 One files goes on the Pico (as main.py or run it from Thonny),